flancian/garden/protopian.md

 # protopian

-- I usually say I'm a Protopian thinker in opposition to [[utopian]].
+- I usually say I'm a protopian in opposition or as an extension to [[utopian]].
   - [[pull]] [[protopia]]